FTC-24180/Autofig/README.md

 - **iOS**: Safari ?
 Share ?
 Add to Home Screen
 - **Android**: Chrome ?
 Menu ?
 Install App
 - **Desktop**: Chrome ?
 Address bar ?
 Install icon

+### Auto-Update System

+The app uses a smart update system that eliminates the need for hard refreshes:

+- **When Deployed**: New version is automatically detected when users return to the app
+- **User Experience**: "Update Available" notification with one-click update
+- **No Data Loss**: All matches, templates, and settings are preserved
+- **No Manual Cache Clearing**: Service worker handles everything automatically

+**What Users See**:
+1. Deploy new version (after incrementing `public/version.js`)
+2. User switches back to app tab ?
+Update detected
+3. Banner appears: "Update Available! (v2.2.0)"
+4. User clicks "Update Now" ?
+App reloads with new version
+5. Done!
+No hard refresh or cache clearing needed

 ### Environment Configuration